-There are lots of natural, non-toxic solutions for getting rid of carpet beetles.
-So, if you want to save money by using store cupboard ingredients, or prefer to avoid harsh chemicals around the home, you can still effectively remove these pesky bugs.
-Regular cleaning is a good place to start, and the best vacuum cleaners (opens in new tab) are your secret weapon against carpet beetles.
-Daily vacuuming will pick up any carpet beetle larvae that are feasting on household fabrics before they can cause serious damage.
+There are a number of natural, non-toxic solutions for banishing carpet beetles, so if you're not a fan of harsh chemicals or just want to save money by using store cupboard ingredients, then you can still effectively remove these bugs.
+Maintaining a clean home is the first step, and the best vacuum cleaners will help you to keep your carpets and floors in tip-top condition.
+Daily vacuuming will pick up any carpet beetle larvae that are brewing on surfaces before they can hatch and cause more damage.

 What are carpet beetles?

-Carpet beetles are found in carpeted areas, as well as on soft furnishings like curtains and upholstery.
-They can also be found on clothing and bed linen.
-Carpet beetle larvae feed on wool, leather, silk, pet hair, and other materials, before switching to eating plants and pollen as they grow.
-Left untreated, an infestation can destroy items around the house, so it’s important to learn how to get rid of carpet beetles once you spot the signs of these bugs.
+As the name would suggest, carpet beetles are most commonly found in carpeted areas, as well as on soft furnishings like curtains and upholstery.
+They can also be found on clothing and bed linen, especially if the larvae are given time to spread.
+The larvae will feed on wool, leather, silk and pet hair before switching to eating plants and pollen as they grow.
+This means that if left untreated, they can quickly destroy different items around your home, so it's important to know how to spot the signs of an infestation.

 Signs of a carpet beetle issue

-As carpet beetles are incredibly small, the first sign of a pest problem is usually damage to fabric, including carpets, rugs, and upholstery.
-You may notice thin areas in a piece of fabric, or holes where carpet beetle larvae have eaten away at the surface of the material.
+Carpet beetles are incredibly small, so you may not immediately spot them crawling around on your floors.
+The first noticeable sign of a pest issue is usually damage to fabric, so keep an eye out for any holes or marks on your rugs and upholstery.
+You may also notice thin areas in a piece of fabric where the carpet beetle larvae have eaten away at the surface of the material.

-Growing up to 4mm in size, adult carpet beetles are easier to spot than larvae.
-As they grow, they begin to move outdoors ready for mating.
-Look for small, dark dots climbing toward windows or around window sills.
+Adult carpet beetles can grow up to 4mm in size, so they're easier to spot than larvae.
+As they grow, they will start to move outdoors ready for mating so check for small, dark dots climbing towards your windows and doors.

 What causes a carpet beetle issue?

-Carpet beetles can hitch a ride into your home via a variety of materials, including fresh flowers and plants, or fabrics that are already contaminated, like second-hand soft furnishings.
-Carpet beetles can also enter through vents or open windows.
-Their small size means the beetles can easily squeeze through gaps in a door or window frame.
+There's no one answer for how carpet beetles enter your home.
+They might hitch a ride on fresh flowers and plants, or fabrics that have already been contaminated, like second-hand furnishings (always remember to wash thrift store purchases!).
+They can also enter through vents or open windows and their small size means the beetles can easily squeeze through gaps in a door or window frame.

-Natural fibers like wool (think carpets and knitted sweaters) are particularly attractive to hungry carpet beetles.
-However, a lack of regular cleaning around the home will give carpet beetles a chance to thrive in most environments, particularly if you tend to skip the vacuuming when tackling household chores.
+Carpet beetles especially love warm, natural fibers like wool to burrow into, so pay extra attention to carpets and knitted sweaters.
+A lack of regular cleaning around the home will give carpet beetles a chance to thrive in most environments, particularly if you're prone to skipping the vacuuming.